 - Step 4: Supercharge Your Marketing and Sales with Your Customer Profiles

-To create your own customer profile with EngageBay’s CRM today, follow these steps.
+To create your own customer profile template with EngageBay’s CRM today, follow these steps.

 Step 1: Sign up with EngageBay